Cytrogen/hexo-theme-Anatole-Core-Resume/README-en.md

 Like the original author of the theme, I am not a front-end worker, but I am learning how to modify this theme.
 If I find a better way to optimize the code in the future, I will try to improve it.

 Well of course, DIY means you can get what you want~

+### 11/29/2023

+- Updated the dependency version in `package.json`
+- Added automatic adjustment function for picture size

 ### 09/04/2023